Precious Little: Poetics of the Found-Object

 The materials we use for creative expression can be found literally at our feet.

-Join noted American art jeweller Keith E. Lo Bue on an energetic exploration of unusual and unexpected materials in jewelry making.
+Join noted American art jeweler Keith Lo Bue on an energetic exploration of unusual and unexpected materials in jewelry making.
 Through hands-on projects and thought-provoking instruction, students will learn the varied methods of selection and assembly this limitless palette demands.
-No previous jewellery experience is required; all that’s needed is enthusiasm and the desire
+No previous jewelry experience is required; all that’s needed is enthusiasm and the desire

 to work with your hands.
 Whatever your present focus or skill level, you will come away with new insights into the possibilities of your surroundings.